 In Qatar Airways Business Class you'll have a full lie-flat seat, up to 4,000 options for in-flight entertainment and "dining on demand", giving you the flexibility to eat when you're ready, not when the dinner cart comes around.
 For a full review of the onboard experience be sure to read our Qatar Airways Business Class review.

-The Emirates Business Class and First Class experience begins at your front door with a chauffeur* delivering you to the airport and Moët and Chandon or Veuve Clicquot champagne greeting you in the lounge (Emirates swaps champagnes each month to be consistent with what is served onboard).
+The Emirates Business Class and First Class experience begins at your front door with a chauffeur* delivering you to the airport (available in Auckland and Christchurch) and Moët and Chandon or Veuve Clicquot champagne greeting you in the lounge (Emirates swaps champagnes each month to be consistent with what is served onboard).
 Earlier this year Emirates released its redesigned First and Business Class cabins - although we are yet to see them on the A380 services from New Zealand.

 Emirates First and Business Class seating is designed to exude luxury all the way.
 Onboard A380 flights, stretch right out on a seat that reclines into a fully flat position, choose from thousands of channels of entertainment and enjoy exceptional, regionally inspired dishes.

 The First Class cabin offers the memorable "Suites" (pictured below) with a sliding door for increased privacy during the flight.
 Each First Class passenger also has access to the A380s onboard shower to arrive even more refreshed.

 At the rear of the Business Class cabin is the onboard bar, which is available to Business and First Class passengers.
 Serving cocktails, snacks and conversation with crew and fellow passengers, this is an ideal way to break up a long journey.

 *terms and conditions apply to the chauffeur service